SharePoint/sp-dev-docs/docs/embedded/concepts/admin-exp/adminrole.md

 - Restore a soft deleted Container of an application in the tenant
 - Permanently delete a soft deleted Container of an application in the tenant

-The following are some of the actions currently supported on SPAC:
+The following are some of the actions currently supported on SharePoint Admin Center:

 a)	View Active Container page
 b)	View Deleted Container page